DaVinci Resolve, like any other video editor, takes time to learn.

 For those transitioning, it can take around a month to get the basic hang of Resolve if you’re learning part-time (full-time learning should take you less than a month).

 People, generally, make a jump from other editors to DaVinci Resolve for various reasons.
-Few of them could be:
+A few of them could be:

-- Resolve has Hollywood caliber color grading toolset.
+• Resolve has a Hollywood-caliber color grading toolset.

 If you’re one who already knows the basics of editing, then switching to Resolve should not intimidate you.

-There might be a learning curve for you, if you’re coming from layer based workflow.
+There might be a learning curve for you if you’re coming from the layer-based workflow.

 But no need to worry.